Meadow

-A meadow (/ˈmɛdoʊ/ MED-oh) is an open habitat, or field, vegetated by grasses, herbs, and other non-woody plants.
-Trees or shrubs may sparsely populate meadows, as long as these areas maintain an open character.
-Meadows may be naturally occurring or artificially created from cleared shrub or woodland.
-They can occur naturally under favourable conditions (see perpetual meadows), but they are often maintained by humans for the production of hay, fodder, or livestock.
-Meadow habitats, as a group, are characterized as "semi-natural grasslands", meaning that they are largely composed of species native to the region, with only limited human intervention.
+A meadow (/ˈmɛdoʊ/ MED-oh) is an open habitat or field, vegetated by grasses, herbs, and other non-woody plants.
+Trees or shrubs may sparsely populate meadows, as long as they maintain an open character.
+Meadows can occur naturally under favourable conditions but are often artificially created from cleared shrub or woodland for the production of hay, fodder or livestock.
+Meadow habitats as a group are characterized as semi-natural grasslands, meaning that they are largely composed of species native to the region, with only limited human intervention.

-Meadows attract a multitude of wildlife, and support flora and fauna that could not thrive in other habitats.
-They are ecologically important as they provide areas for animal courtship displays, nesting, food gathering, pollinating insects, and sometimes sheltering, if the vegetation is high enough.
-There are multiple types of meadows, including agricultural, transitional, and perpetual – each playing a unique and important part of the ecosystem.
+Meadows attract a multitude of wildlife and support flora and fauna that could not thrive in other habitats.
+They are ecologically important since they provide areas for animal courtship displays, nesting, food gathering, pollinating insects, and sometimes sheltering if the vegetation is high enough.
+Intensified agricultural practices (too frequent mowing, use of mineral fertilizers, manure and insecticides) may lead to declines in the abundance of organisms and species diversity.
+There are many types of meadow, including agricultural, transitional, and perpetual – each being a unique and important part of the ecosystem.

-Like other ecosystems, meadows will experience increased pressure (including on their biodiversity) due to climate change, especially as precipitation and weather conditions change.
-However, grasslands and meadows also have an important climate change mitigation potential as carbon sinks; deep-rooted grasses store a substantial amount of carbon in soil.
+Like other biomes, meadows will experience increased pressure (including on their biodiversity) owing to climate change, especially as precipitation and weather conditions change.
+However grasslands and meadows also have an important climate change mitigation potential as carbon sinks: deep-rooted grasses store a substantial amount of carbon in soil.

 Types

 Agricultural meadows

-In agriculture, a meadow is grassland which is not regularly grazed by domestic livestock, but rather allowed to grow unchecked in order to produce hay.
-Their roots go way back to the Iron Age, when appropriate tools for the hay harvest emerged.
-The ability to produce livestock fodder on meadows had a significant advantage for livestock production, as animals could be kept in enclosures, simplifying the control over breeding.
-Surpluses in biomass production during the summer could be stored for the winter, preventing damages to forests and grasslands as there was no longer the need for livestock grazing during the winter.
+In agriculture, a meadow is grassland that is not regularly grazed by domestic livestock but rather allowed to grow unchecked in order to produce hay.
+Their origins extend back to the Iron Age, when appropriate tools for the hay harvest emerged.
+The ability to produce livestock fodder on meadows had a significant advantage for livestock production, since animals could be kept in enclosures, simplifying the control over breeding.
+Surpluses in biomass production during the summer could be stored for the winter, preventing damage to forests and grasslands since there was no longer the need for livestock grazing during the winter.